wp-plugins/meta-press-spook/readme.txt

 Tags: sidebar, widget
 Requires at least: 2.0.2
 Tested up to: 2.7
-Stable tag: 1.0.1
+Stable tag: 1.0.2

-Sidebar widget filled with random subversive words designed to create more work for you friendly national electronic surveillance agency.
+Sidebar widget filled with random subversive words designed to create more work for your friendly national electronic surveillance agency.

 == Description ==